Sponsored by Visit Newcastle

 I was pleasantly surprised by Fort Scratchley.
 I’m embarrassed to say after all my years of coming to Newcastle, I did not know of its existence!
 No pubs in it I guess.

-Apart from some of the best views in Newcastle looking out to the ocean for whales, across the harbour to Stockton beach, and back over to a pretty cityscape, Fort Scratchley has immense value in its history.
+Apart from some of the best views in Newcastle looking out to the ocean for some whale watching (from June to November), across the harbour to Stockton beach, and back over to a pretty cityscape, Fort Scratchley has immense value in its history.

 This fort was well positioned to protect the city of Newcastle with guns on top of the fort and in the tunnels below that all aim upon the ocean, harbour entrance, and river.